-A solid retirement plan should include a plan for longevity and the impact long-term care will have on you, your family, your savings and income, and your lifestyle and legacy.
+A solid retirement plan should include a plan for longevity and the impact long-term health care will have on you, your family, your savings and income, and your lifestyle and legacy.
 Affordable Long-Term Care Insurance gives you access to your choice of quality care either at home or in a facility.

-Long-Term Care Insurance will pay for custodial long-term care.
+Long-Term Care Insurance will pay for long-term custodial care.
 Health insurance, including Medicareand MedicareSupplements, will only pay for a small portion of skilled care.
 Medicaid will only pay if you have little or no savings and income.

 You Must Health Qualify to Obtain Coverage

 The underwriting criteria is different with each company.
 You will have to answer some health questions even to obtain an accurate quote.
 You ideally want to obtain coverage when you enjoy relatively good health.
 If you are already receiving care in your home or if you live in a care facility, you would be ineligible for coverage.
 Some policies offer coverage for those with some health issues.

 A Long-Term Care specialist can help you determine your eligibility based on your health history and other factors.
 Most financial planners and general insurance agents are not knowledgeable about underwriting, features, benefits, the federal/state partnership programs, policy design, and claims.

 Find a trusted and qualified specialist by clicking here.

 LTC NEWS Cost of Care Calculator

 Your research should include finding the current and future cost of long-term care services in the area you live – or plan on living in the future.
 Use the LTC NEWS cost of care calculator by clicking here.